TylerYep/torchinfo/README.md

 # Future Plans

 - Support all types of inputs - showing tuples and dict inputs cleanly rather than only using the first tensor in the list.
-- FunctionalNet unused; figure out a way to hook into functional layers.
+- FunctionalNet; figure out a way to hook into functional layers.

 # Contributing